pestirA/sysdigquest/README.md

 Deploy Sysdig Agents to your Existing and New Clusters - **Complete**

 # Dive Deep into the Sysdig Platform - Secure - In Progress
   Scan the images being used for the Voting App, what do the results mean?
 Which one has the most Risk?
-Why? - **Address on Call**
+Why? - **Complete - Address on Call**
   Bonus points if you setup a Github action to scan an image with our cli scanner - Pending Integrate IaC with the voting app in your github repo. - **Complete** Compliance?
 Setup a Zone for your App & repo.
 Configure a benchmark to run.
 Submit a PR to the voting app repo from Sysdig compliance
   Enable Runtime Policies, generate some events.
-Be creative with the events you create and then. showus how you did it and why you think the activity maybe suspicious?
+Be creative with the events you create and then. show us how you did it and why you think the activity maybe suspicious?
   Activity audit!
-Why's that valuable?
+Why's that valuable? **Complete**

-Dive Deep into the Sysdig Platform - Monitor - **In Progress**

-  Advisor, what is the usage of your cluster vs the requiests and limits?
+Dive Deep into the Sysdig Platform - Monitor - **In Progress** Advisor, what is the usage of your cluster vs the requiests and limits?
 What other interesting information can you find? **Address on Call**
   Build a PromQL query using the query builder in the explore section of Sysdig Monitor using metrics from the Voting App (bonus points if you use StatsD metrics in a PromQL query) - **Complete**